kaerez/favicon-fetcher/README.md

 You have two options for Heroku.
 The Redis-backed version is **strongly** recommended for any real use.

-**Option 1: Deploy with Redis (Production Ready)** This button provisions the app AND a free `heroku-redis` instance.
+**Option 1: Deploy with Redis (Production Ready)** This button provisions the app AND a `heroku-redis` instance.
 It reads its configuration from `app.json`.

 [![Deploy to Heroku with Redis](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/kaerez/favicon-fetcher%filename=app.json)